struk49/learningbootstrapgrid/README.md

 NEST HUB MAX

 One day i would like to have a large website with lots of posts which can be access on the home page.

+This website is a landing page with information about a product, which helps dogs bad breath, from the inside out.
+These dog chews have 5 natural ingredients, with various health benefits.
+The user can sign up to get the special offer.
+I would then collect the details the user typed in the form and start a sales funnel, sending emails about various products at different times.
+Then i would be able to build a email list.
+I would have to learn how to collect the data and store it, then use the data to email customers on email list.

+The site is easy to navigate using the menu, there is a home page, post page and sign up page.
+I tried to keep the color scheme the same on every page and added logo image.
+The logo image can be seen on every page and is also a link to the home page.